 - Down: Inverts the note order such that #1 triggers the highest held note, #2 triggers the next highest note… etc

-- One Shot: In this mode, the pattern will play through just once when a note is triggered.
+- One Shot: In this mode, the pattern will play through just once after note triggering.
 Also ideal for non-looping motifs.
 In addition, most effective with key sync on.
 When disabled, the pattern runs freely and constantly.

 - Key Sync: tells the pattern to reset to step 1 each time a note is played.
 Ideal for preserving a repetitive theme.